UniversalDependencies/docs/_af/index.md

 ## Treebanks

-There is one Afrikaanse UD treebank:
+There is one Afrikaans UD treebank:

   * [Afrikaans](../treebanks/af_afribooms/index.html)